datagrok-ai/public/help/visualize/view-layout.md

 2. Both columns have the same [layout-id](../discover/tags.md#layout-id)
 3. Both columns have the same [semantic-type](../discover/tags.md#semantic-type)

-Columns get mapped in the following way in this order:
-1)

 See also:
 * [Table view](../overview/table-view.md)
 * [Self-learning platform](../learn/self-learning-platform.md)